 I love making risotto, especially as the weather gets cooler.
 Sure, it takes some patience, but it is pleasant standing over a warm pot and stirring that arborio rice, knowing the creamy goodness that is sure to follow.
 It doesn’t actually require constant stirring, but frequent.
 You can prepare the sautéed mushrooms as you are cooking the risotto.

 When the rice has softened, stir in those savory mushrooms and a good amount of Parmesan cheese, and you have yourself some serious comfort food.
-All the more comforting when the risotto is paired with a Barolo!
+All the more comforting when the risotto is paired with a Barolo, or another robust red wine!

 The winery suggests this Barolo can age well for 10 to 15 years, and I can see that potential.
 I would note that this wine is drinking very well right now, at a relatively young age for a Barolo.
 The wine is 13.9% ABV, made from 100% Nebbiolo grapes.
-For more on the wine details, visit the Demarie website.
 To make the risotto, read on for the recipe!

 Full disclosure: I received a courtesy sample of this wine from the winery.
 As always, the opinions expressed here are entirely my own.